JakeHump/dwa15-spring2017-notes/03_Laravel/15_Composer_Packages.md

 The *key* is the alias name you want to use (`Random`) and the *value* is the full path to the class, including the namespace (`Rych\Random\Random`)

-Once you've set up this alias, you can call the `Random` class with no namespace and without having to utilize the `use` keyword.
+Once you've set up this alias, you can call the `Random` class with no namespace (but you still need the backslash):

 ```php
 public function exampleX() {